Replacing Old Appliances

 Doesn’t work at all

-So, how to recycle dehumidifiers?
+So, how to recycle dehumidifiers and air conditioners?

 Home appliances such as air conditioners and dehumidifiers can’t simply be tossed away.
 They contain hazardous materials, so you'll need professional assistance to remove these materials from your unit.
 That’s something you should never try doing by yourself!